NERC-CEH/nanofase/README.md

 `create()` is responsible for constructing the grid structure (from the data file), in turn creating GridCell objects which subsequently create the SubRiver objects they contain, and so-on down the object hierarchy.
 After the grid has been set up, links are made between individual SubRivers and their inflows; this operation must be performed separately so that we can ensure *all* SubRiver objects have been created before we try to link them via pointers.

 #### GridCell%create(x, y, isEmpty)
 This creates a GridCell object with position x, y.
-It constructs a reference for the GridCell, of the format "GridCell\_x\_y" and gets runoff data from the data file.
+It constructs a reference for the GridCell, of the format "GridCell\_x\_y" and gets time-dependent runoff data from the data file.
 It then creates the collection of SubRivers that it contains (which are again specified in the data file).
 GridCell size and runoff are divided by the number of SubRivers and passed to each SubRiver as length and runoff.

-#### SubRiver%create(x, y, s, length, Qrunoff)
+#### SubRiver%create(x, y, s, length, QrunoffTimeSeries)
 This is first responsible for allocating the size of arrays related to SPM, which are all the size of the number of SPM size classes (which is obtained from the data file and provided via a constant, `C%nSizeClassesSpm`).
 The length and runoff are set via the input parameters, and SPM inflow and discharge (`me%spmIn` and `me%spmOut`) are initialised to 0.

 A SubRiver character reference is then generated, of the format "SubRiver\_x\_y\_s" (where "s" is an integer representing the index of the SubRiver within the GridCell).